reale/eutopian/en/about-us/statute.md

 - Ordinary members: all those who do not fall into one of the previous categories.

 - Honorary members: they are people nominated by the Assembly for particular merits acquired in favor of the Association or people of clear fame in the sphere of the competences covered by the Association's activity.

+- Members by right: they are natural persons who hold senior positions or functions in bodies of constitutional relevance and in the central administrations of the State in the areas of interest for the Association.
+The list of members by right is defined by specific Regulations to be renewed each time the Board of Directors deems it necessary and in any case not less than once every five years.

 8.c.
 Natural or legal persons who, sharing the aims of the Association, undertake to collaborate in their achievement, in compliance with this Statute, the Regulations and the resolutions of the Bodies of the Association, can acquire the quality of members, assuming the commitment of contribute, in a spirit of solidarity, to the achievement of social goals.